opf/openproject/docs/user-guide/team-planner/README.md

 Start by pressing the **+ Add existing** button below the name of the team planner and search for the work package you would like to add.
 Once you find it, drag and drop the work package card to the calendar, depending to whom you would like to assign it, and to which start date.
 The finish date will automatically be derived based on the duration of the work package.

-> **Info:** Scheduling tasks by adding existing work packages like this will be easier in either one week or two week views, especially when you have work packages that might span (or go over) a weekend.
+> **Info:** Scheduling tasks by adding existing work packages is easier in the one or two week view, especially if you have work packages that can span a weekend.

 ![Searching for existing work packages to add to the team planner](TeamPlanner-12.4-addExisting.png)

 Sometimes, it is not possible to assign an existing work package to a particular team member for a variety of reasons: they might not be a member of the project the selected work package belongs to, might not have the necessary permissions, or you yourself might not have the necessary permissions to edit the dates or the assignee for that work package.
 In this case, a small error message will indicate that the operation was not successful.

-#### Moving and resizing a work package
+#### Move and resize a work package

 ![Hover on a work package to see drag handles](TeamPlanner-12.4-hoverWorkPackageCard-dragHandles.png)

-The team planner allows you to quickly reschedule and re-assign work packages cards:
+The team planner allows you to quickly re-schedule and re-assign work packages cards:

 - To re-assign work packages, **click and drag a card** from one team member's row to another.
 - To change the start date only, hover over the work package and **click and drag the *drag handles* on the left edge** (1) of the work package card to shorten or lengthen the total duration.